EmilyMansfield/wikiman/README.md

 of refresh system in the future, but I wrote this in a few hours on too much caffeine so it's not the best quality right now.
 But it works!

-Oh and it needs the Nokogiri gem for the web scraping, so
+Oh and it needs the Nokogiri gem for the web scraping, and the Trollop gem for opt parsing so

-    gem install nokogiri
+    gem install nokogiri trollop